MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-replica/storage-replica-overview.md

 ## <a name="BKMK_SR3"></a> Storage Replica Prerequisites

 * Active Directory Domain Services forest.
-* SAS JBODs, fibre channel SAN, shared VHDX, iSCSI Target, or local SCSI/SATA storage.
+* SAS JBODs, Storage Spaces Direct, fibre channel SAN, shared VHDX, iSCSI Target, or local SAS/SCSI/SATA storage.
 SSD or faster recommended for replication log drives.
 * At least one 1GbE connection on each server for synchronous replication, but preferably RDMA.
 * At least 2GB of RAM and two cores per server.
-* A network between servers with enough bandwidth to contain your IO write workload and an average of =5ms round trip latency, for synchronous replication.
+* A network between servers with enough bandwidth to contain your IO write workload and an average of 5ms round trip latency or lower, for synchronous replication.
 Asynchronous replication does not have a latency recommendation.
-* The replicated storage cannot be located on the drive containing the Windows operating system folder.

 ##  <a name="BKMK_SR4"> </a> Background
-This section includes information about high-level industry terms, synchronous and asynchronous replication, changes and improvements between Technical Preview 4 and Technical Preview 5, and Storage Replica terminology.
+This section includes information about high-level industry terms, synchronous and asynchronous replication, and key behaviors.
 ### High level industry terms
 Disaster Recovery (DR) refers to a contingency plan for recovering from site catastrophes so that the business continues to operate.
 Data DR means multiple copies of production data in a separate physical location.
 For example, a stretch cluster, where half the nodes are in one site and half are in another.
 Disaster Preparedness (DP) refers to a contingency plan for preemptively moving workloads to a different location prior to an oncoming disaster, such as a hurricane.